emi420/Mootor/README.md

 ## Design

-Mootor team **LOVES** design, and we are working to make delightful user interfaces.

-We are working with the last tools like Haml and Compass, to provide maximum efficiency and fully customization.
+Mootor team **LOVES** design.
+We are working to make delightful user interfaces, and provide maximum efficiency and fully customization.

 ## How can I help?